Isaiah-Ferguson/TradesWomanBE/README.md

 3. Security: To authenticate with the SMTP server, credentials are provided (username and password).
 However, since Google requires 2-step verification, an app-specific password was generated for secure access.

+### Generating CSV Files from Database Queries

+## Data Context & Querying:
+The application uses Entity Framework to interact with the database.
+Data is fetched by querying the ClientInfo table and its related ProgramInfo using the .Include() method, ensuring that the related program data is eagerly loaded.

+## CSVHelper Method for Reusability:
+Instead of repeating code, a helper method, CSVHelper, is used to take a list of clients and generate the corresponding CSV data.
+The HelperMethod constructs a CSV file using a StringBuilder, which efficiently appends string data line by line.

+## Returning CSV as String:
+The result of the helper method is a string that represents the full CSV content, which can be further used for downloading or storing the data.

+### What using Does

+1. Manages Resources Automatically: When you open a connection to something external (like a database or email service), that connection needs to be closed to free up system resources.

+2. Simplifies Cleanup: Instead of having to manually close or dispose of the connection, using automatically handles that when you're done, even if there's an error.

+## Example of using
+In our HashPassword method, we are creating two disposable objects: RandomNumberGenerator and Rfc2898DeriveBytes.
+Both of these implement the IDisposable interface, which means they use resources like unmanaged memory that need to be released when you're done with them.
+The using statement helps ensure these resources are cleaned up properly and as soon as they are no longer needed, even if an exception is thrown.